BC Vision zero

 Stream #1

-Stream #1 is for the design and installation of low‐cost infrastructural improvements - temporary (pilot) or permanent changes - to roadways.
-Funds can be used to support costs associated with acquiring engineering department or local government administrator approval for construction-related projects.
+Funds can be used to acquire stamped plans, engineering department, and/or local government administrator approval for construction-related projects.
 Implementation of these projects may also involve contributions from partner organizations (e.g., for professional services, labour, materials) to supplement this grant.

 Stream #2

-Infrastructure Projects
+Infrastructure Improvement Projects

 In British Columbia, road ownership and maintenance are divided between various levels of government.
 The majority of roads within cities, towns, and municipalities are owned and maintained by their respective local governments.
-Numbered highways, major routes, and rural roads are often under the jurisdiction of the provincial government through the Ministry of Transportation and Infrastructure (MoTI).
+Numbered highways, major routes, and rural roads are often under the jurisdiction of the provincial government through the Ministry of Transportation and Transit (MoTT).
 Roads can also be privately owned.
 The level of government responsible for a road will generally be responsible for its maintenance, improvements, and enforcement of traffic regulations.

 Funding Details